 Buy (integrate a payment layer):

-PCI compliance carried by the payment layer — you're out of scope
+PCI compliance carried by the payment layer, so you stay out of scope

 Compliance, auditing, pen testing, key rotation: the payment layer's problem

-For a CCaaS company under 500 people — and most CCaaS companies are — this calculus is not close.
+For a CCaaS company under 500 people, and most CCaaS companies are, this calculus is not close.
 The build path is a multi-year distraction from your core product.
-The buy path lets you ship a payments feature, close enterprise deals that require payment capabilities, and let your engineering team stay focused on the AI and conversation capabilities that actually differentiate your product.
+The buy path lets you ship a payments feature, close enterprise deals that require payment capabilities, and keep your engineering team focused on the AI and conversation capabilities that actually differentiate your product.

 What the Integration Actually Looks Like